A special issue of Global Policy brings together contributions from the Dahrendorf Symposium 2016.

 This special issue -- aptly titled “Europe and the world: Global insecurity and power shifts” – addresses the challenges facing the European Project.
 These challenges include changing demographics, high unemployment, lack of technological innovation, to name a few.
 It examines global political and economic transformations in an era of power shifts, the effects of economic globalisation and challenges to the democratic system, specifically populism, illiberalism and radicalism.

-It is guest edited by Helmut K. Anheier, President of the Hertie School of Governance and Professor of Sociology, and Robert Falkner, Associate Professor of International Relations at the London School of Economics and Political Science (LSE).
+It is guest edited by Helmut K. Anheier, President of the Hertie School and Professor of Sociology, and Robert Falkner, Associate Professor of International Relations at the London School of Economics and Political Science (LSE).
 Their introductory remarks can be read here.

 The Hertie School’s Wolfgang Ischinger, Senior Professor for Security Policy and Diplomatic Practice, and Tobias Bunde, Postdoctoral Researcher at the Centre for International Security Policy (CISP), also contribute a joint commentary: “European security policy at the end of the post-Cold War era”.
 Their commentary can be accessed here.